RESTORE: REcognition of the Social Theatre Operator as a professional to tackle the Risk of social Exclusion

 In particular, the specific objectives of the project are:

-- To promote the diffusion of Social and Community Theatre as an effective means for social inclusion of disadvantaged adult learners
+- to encourage the dissemination of Social and Community Theatre as an effective means of social inclusion for adults with learning difficulties

-- Non-profit organisations supporting different groups of disadvantaged adult learners working
+Non-profit organisations supporting different groups of disadvantaged adult learners working

-- Professional adult educators and volunteers working in the field of Social and Community Theatre
+Professional adult educators and volunteers working in the field of Social and Community Theatre

 The most important tangible results of the project are three Intellectual Outputs, namely:

-These three outputs, which are strictly connected among them, will be promoted and disseminated through four Multipliers Events including a huge final event in San Patrignano (Italy) supported by Regione Emilia Romagna.
+These three outcomes, which are closely interlinked, will be promoted and disseminated through four Multiplier Events, including a major closing event in San Patrignano (Coriano, Italy), preceded by a preview in Rome.

-Four Joint Staff Training Events will be organised in partner countries to promote capacity building and the exchange of good practices:
+Four Joint Staff Training Events will be organised in the associated countries to promote skills development and the sharing of good practices: